uz0/llm/docs/01_prompt.md

 classDef important fill:#f96,stroke:#333,stroke-width:2px;
 ```

-Think of LLM as a powerful auto-complete that breaks your sentences into pieces not based on human-meaning, but on statistics and priorities, then tries to "fill in" the gaps with "text in another language."
+Think of an LLM as a statistical search engine with a massive index of text patterns.
+When you provide input, it searches for similar patterns in its training data and generates output based on the most probable continuation - not based on understanding or reasoning, but on mathematical probability.

 #### Hallucinations Are Inevitable